pritchardtom/phylip_slurm/README.md

 ## My SLURM Script

-- I've adapted this script for you, but is the same as the one I used to successfully calculate the test file: `r5b1.phy`
+- I've adapted this script for you, but it's the same as the one I used to successfully calculate the test file: `r5b1.phy`

 ```
 #!/bin/bash --login